-Sarah is Joint Head of the Regulation and Business Crime Practice Group at 5 St Andrew’s Hill.
+Sarah is Joint Head of the Business Crime Team at 5 St Andrew’s Hill.

 Sarah has experience in all aspects of the financial proceedings that follow a divorce or separation; her knowledge and experience of international asset-tracing and complex offshore trust arrangements gained through her criminal work give her a distinct advantage in this area of work.